 If you are having tooth pain, then your dental professional can prescribe you pain medication to ease the pain, and medication to cure an infection if there is one, typically an antibacterial.

 How do dentist appointments online work?

-It's easy to register for online dentist consultations.
+It's easy to register for free online dentist consultations.
 All you have to do is indicate what your dental issue is and whether you have a broken tooth, swelling, braces issues, toothache, etc. Then you'll need to sign up.

 Signing up is fast and simple—just enter your name, email, create a password, and select your time zone.

 You'll then be asked to enter some basic information about your dental history—your last dental visit, medical conditions, allergies and any medications you're taking.

 Then you select whether you want video or text messaging access and you'll be taken to the page where you can select the plan you want.